EyeCon/shoconim/README.md

 # Preparation

-You have to copy the 3 files from the shoco project:
+You have to copy the 3 files from the [shoco project](https://github.com/Ed-von-Schleck/shoco):

 * shoco.c
 * shoco.h
 * shoco_model.h

+For the test to pass, you have to copy them into the `src` directory of this repo.

 You also have to configure the directory you are using for these files as an include directory.
 You can do that by passing the switch `--passC:"-I directoryname"` to the Nim compiler.
-You can also put the following in a file with the same name but with a .nims extension: `switch("passC", "-I directoryname")` (see also tests directory in the repo)
+You can also put the following in a file with the same name but with a .nims extension: `switch("passC", "-I directoryname")` (see also tests directory in the repo).

+For details on the configuration, see: https://nim-lang.org/docs/nims.html

 # Usage